lezneklihp/dsend_project_4/README.md

 ![Distribution](/images/sampling.png)

 In the first phase, I prepared a spectrum of classifiers for experimentation.
-These classifiers were the RandomForestClassifier (less prone to overfitting), three boosting frameworks (AdaBoostClassifier, XGBClassifier and LGBMClassifier), and a neural network (MLPClassifier).
+These classifiers were the RandomForestClassifier, three boosting frameworks (AdaBoostClassifier, XGBClassifier and LGBMClassifier), a linear model (LogisticRegression) and a neural network (MLPClassifier).
+I focused on boosting because I wanted to emphasize accurate results.

 I then experimented with different data sampling strategies and their effect on test model runs (i.e., using various classifiers with their default parameter settings on only the training and testing datasets).
 I initially applied oversampling (a bootstrapping approach) of the imblearn package on the training datasets (see bottom three plots of figure 8).
-As the oversampling approach did not fully balance all target classes, I additionally tested - among other techniques - the use of SMOTE (synthetic minority over sampling) on the already oversampled training datasets.
-This did not improve the F1 scores of my test models further.
+As the oversampling approach did not fully balance all target classes, I additionally tested - among other techniques - the use of SMOTE (synthetic minority over sampling) on the already oversampled training dataset.
+This procedure did not improve the F1 scores of my test models further.
 In the end, the use of oversampling alone yielded the highest average of all F1 scores.

 In the second phase, I proceeded with the LGBMClassifier which had both 1) the highest F1 score on the least balanced target `health_Poor|Fair` (0.32) and 2) the overall highest average precision score (about 0.72).
-As a benchmark, I used a linear model, LogisticRegression, which had a better overall f1 score (0.78) and slightly worse average precision score (about 0.72).
+As a benchmark, I chose LogisticRegression, which had a better overall f1 score (0.78) and slightly worse average precision score (about 0.72).
+I selected a linear model as a benchmark because they are commonly considered to be good for large datasets (Mueller & Guido, 2017).

-I applied a grid-search on the parameters of the LGBMClassifier with a sevenfold cross-validation and measured the results with the overall F1 score.
+Subsequently, I applied a grid-search on the parameters of these two classifiers with a sevenfold cross-validation and measured the results with the overall, weighted F1 score.
 I used small adjustments, to the left and right of each parameter, to arrive at the best performing & robust settings.

 Once I had tuned these two classifiers, I conducted a test run with the validation dataset (i.e., previously untouched data) to decide on a classifier.
-I finally chose the LGBMClassifier because it had both the highest F1 (0.77) and average precision scores (0.67).
+I finally chose the LGBMClassifier because it had an overall F1 score (0.776) slightly worse than the benchmark's F measure (0.781), but an average precision score (0.6797) which was a bit better than the benchmark's average precision score (0.6796).

 With regard to the final hyperparameters, let me elaborate on the robustness of the model.
-The LGBMClassifier reached an overall F1 score of 0.76 before the hyperparameter tuning.
-This metric increased to 0.85 after the grid-search on the training and testing datasets.
+The LGBMClassifier reached an overall F1 score of 0.77 before the hyperparameter tuning.
+This metric increased to 0.88 after the grid-search on the training and testing datasets.
 The optimization thus clearly had an effect.
 Nonetheless, I eventually did not follow the official recommendations on [parameters tuning](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html) for better accuracy of the LightGBM algorithm entirely.
 On the one hand, I used the `boosting_type` as recommended and changed it to "dart".
-I also increased `num_leaves`, but did not define it too high to avoid overfitting.
+I also increased `num_leaves` (= 130), but did not define it too high to avoid overfitting.
 On the other hand, I could not find better results in lowering the `learning_rate`.
-I instead increased this parameter to a higher setting (= 1.0) than the default value (= 0.1).
-Further, I stayed at almost the default settings for the `n_estimators`.
+I instead increased this parameter to a higher setting (= 0.95) than the default value (= 0.1).
+Further, I stayed at almost the default settings for the `n_estimators` (= 90).
 Overall, if there is a parameter to be set for increasing the performance of this model, I would argue that this has been `boosting_type='dart'`.
 Since I have fixed the `random_state`, feel free to reproduce my results.

 ### 5. Step: Voila Web Application<a name="App"></a>